Student Rights and Responsibilities

 14. Committing acts of arson, creating a fire hazard, or possessing or using, without proper authorization, inflammable materials or hazardous substances on University property.

-15. Committing acts which endanger the property of the University (including, but not limited to, altering or misusing any fire-fighting equipment, safety equipment, or emergency device).
+15. Committing acts which endanger the property of the University or University community members including, but not limited to altering, misusing or covering any fire-fighting equipment, safety equipment or emergency device, including but not limited to residential hall room smoke detectors.

 16. Making false reports of a fire, bomb threat, or other dangerous condition; failing to report a fire; or interfering with the response of University or municipal officials to emergency calls.